hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/06_automating_workflow.md

 ### Using "scratch space"

-Before we get started, let's how data are stored on O2.
-O2, like many sclusters has several different storage options, each of which has different amounts of space available, and differently backed up.
-One file system is the `/n/scratch2/` space.
-This directory has a lot of shared disk space available, but the files are not backed up and they will be deleted if left "untouched" for more than 30 days.
+Before we get started, let's talk a little bit about how data are stored on O2.
+O2, like many clusters, has several different storage options; each of which has different amounts of space available, and is differently backed up.
+One filesystem is the `/n/scratch2/` space.
+This directory has a lot of shared disk space available but, the files are not backed up and they will be deleted if left "untouched" for more than 30 days.

 By design `/n/scratch2/` is to be used for intermediate files that are created during any analysis.
 An example is in the schematic below.